What Is Blockchain Technology and How Does It Work?

 Blockchain works by grouping transactions into blocks, cryptographically hashing each block, and linking them sequentially—when data is added, network nodes validate it through consensus, making the chain virtually impossible to alter without detection.

-Each block contains a unique code called a hash.
-If any data in the block changes, the hash changes too—immediately alerting the network to potential tampering.
+Once validated, the block is permanently added to the chain.
+The record becomes immutable and transparent.
+Each block contains a unique code called a hash—if any data in the block changes, the hash changes too, immediately alerting the network to potential tampering.

 What Are the Key Features of Blockchain?